MaximilianPfitzenmaier/dropdown-menu-component-react/README.md

 ### Clone the repository

 1. Open a terminal and move to your folder.
-2. Being there, clone this repository with `git clone https://github.com/MaximilianPfitzenmaier/dropdown-menu-component-react.git`.
+2. Being there, clone this repository with `git clone https://github.com/MaximilianPfitzenmaier/dropdown-menu-component-react.git demo`

 ### Build assets

-1. Move to your app folder with `cd dropdown-menu-component-react/`
+1. Move to your app folder with `cd demo/`
 2. Install all npm dependendies by typing `npm install` or just `npm i`
 3. Run `npm run build` to build all assets (e.g. styles)